 - Grill on panini press (this is what I use but you don't have to have one) or in frying pan until lightly browned.

-- Serve hot with salsa. fresh pico de gallo and fruit (optional)
+- Serve hot with fresh salsa. hot sauce, sour cream and fruit (optional)

 - Garnish with kiwi flowers, if desired (video in NOTES)